tktracker/IntuneDocs/intune/protect/certificates-scep-configure.md

 > [!NOTE]
 > The following changes must be made for GCC High tenants prior to launching the Intune Certificate Connector.
+>
-> Make the following edits to the two config files listed below which will update the service endpoints for the GCC High environment.
-Notice that the update is changing the URIs from .com to .us suffixes.
-There will be a total of three URI updates, two updates within the NDESConnectorUI.exe.config configuration file, and one update in the NDESConnector.exe.config file.
+> Make edits to the two config files listed below which will update the service endpoints for the GCC High environment.
+Notice that these updates change the URIs from **.com** to **.us** suffixes.
+There are a total of three URI updates, two updates within the NDESConnectorUI.exe.config configuration file, and one update in the NDESConnector.exe.config file.
+>
-> File Name: <install_Path>\Microsoft Intune\NDESConnectorUI\NDESConnectorUI.exe.config
+> - File Name: <install_Path>\Microsoft Intune\NDESConnectorUI\NDESConnectorUI.exe.config
+>
 >   Example: (%programfiles%\Microsoft Intune\NDESConnectorUI\NDESConnectorUI.exe.config)
 >    <appSettings>
 >        <add key="SignInURL" value="https://portal.manage.microsoft.us/Home/ClientLogon"/>
 >        <add key="LocationServiceEndpoint" value="RestUserAuthLocationService/RestUserAuthLocationService/ServiceAddresses"/>
 >        <add key="AccountPortalURL" value="https://manage.microsoft.us"/>
 >    </appSettings>
 >
-> File Name: <install_Path>\Microsoft Intune\NDESConnectorSvc\NDESConnector.exe.config
+> - File Name: <install_Path>\Microsoft Intune\NDESConnectorSvc\NDESConnector.exe.config
+>
 >   Example: (%programfiles%\Microsoft Intune\NDESConnectorSvc\NDESConnector.exe.config)
 >    <appSettings>
 >        <add key="BaseServiceAddress" value="https://manage.microsoft.us/" />
 >
-> If this step is not completed, then GCC High tenants will get the error: "Access Denied" "You are not authorized to view this page"
+> If these edits are not completed, GCC High tenants will get the error: "Access Denied" "You are not authorized to view this page"

 6. After the wizard completes, but before closing the wizard, **Launch the Certificate Connector UI**.